brotskydotcom/rust-on-ios/README.md

 This test harness can be used to test both debug and release builds of your crate.
 Running the test harness in the Debug configuration will do a debug build of your library, and similarly for Release.

-The XCode target of your build (e.g., an ios device or an ios simulator) will be used to pick an appropriate target platform for your rust library build.
+The XCode target of your build (e.g., a macOS device, an iOS device or an iOS device simulator) will be used to pick an appropriate target platform for your rust library build.
 You must have installed the appropriate target support on your machine.

-NOTE: This test harness assumes you have done a standard install of Rust using `rustup` and sets the `PATH` variable based on that when building your test library.
+(N.B.
+This test harness assumes you have done a standard install of Rust using `rustup` and sets the `PATH` variable based on that when building your test library.)

 For example: The `test-spec.sample.sh` file that comes with this project assumes that the directory containing the `ios-test-harness.xcodeproj` bundle (that is, the top level of this repository) is adjacent to the directory containing the crate being tested (called `keyring-rs`), and that the test library is an example in that crate.